trickv/trick.vanstaveren.us_jekyll/wiki/Home.md

 layout: wiki
 ---

-Welcome to the personal site for Patrick van Staveren.
-Here you'll find stuff about me and many of the works I've done over the years.
+This is the personal site for one Patrick van Staveren.

 If you are actually trying to get in touch with me, check out my [Contact](/wiki/Contact "wikilink") page!

 I'm busy porting all the content from